 Practical Motorhome launched in 2001, and since then, we’ve been putting the latest releases to the test in real-world conditions.
 Every review we conduct is fair, and we ensure we point out both the pros and cons of every model we look at – visit our About Us page to find out more about our testing process.

-We also conduct the Practical Motorhome Awards – here, our expert panel will select the standout motorhomes across a wide range of categories.
-When we combine this with the results of our Owner Satisfaction Awards, we’re in a strong position to select the best small campervans on the market.
+We also run the Practical Motorhome Awards – here, our expert panel will select the standout new or substantially revised motorhomes for the season across a wide range of categories.
+When we combine this with the results of our Owner Satisfaction Awards, where our readers vote to reveal how they have got on with their ‘vans, including both the base vehicle and the manufacturer or converter, we’re in a strong position to select the best small campervans on the market.

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Motorhome magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things motorhome related.